tk3369/SASLib.jl/README.md

 ## Porting Notes

 I chose to copy the code from Pandas and made minimal changes so I can have a working version quickly.
 Hence, the code isn't very Julia-friendly e.g. variable and function naming are all mixed up.
 It is not a priority at this point but I would think some major refactoring would be required to make it more clean & performant.

+## Credits

+Many thanks to Jared Hobbs, the original author of the SAS I/O code from Python Pandas.